pemmyz/js_bumbleracing/README.md

 # 🐝🌼🐝 Bee Flower Bee (Co-op)

-A retro-styled browser game inspired by arcade classics and the bee arcade minigame from **GTA: San Andreas**.
+A retro-styled browser game inspired by arcade classics and the bee arcade minigame from **GTA:SA**.
 Collect all the 🌼 flowers before the timer runs out, bounce off leaves 🌿, and avoid thorny 🌵 obstacles!

 Built with **HTML5, CSS3, and vanilla JavaScript** — no external libraries required.